hipe/tmx/lib/skylab/git-viz/doc/issues/003-the-API-action-narrative.md

 ## :#storypoint-30

-here we #hook-in to [hl] to change how we process iambics: in an effort to bridge the old and the new, we are using the [mh] formal attributes library along with more "modern" iambics.
+here we #hook-in to [hl] to change how we process iambics: in an effort to bridge the old and the new, we are using the [#fi-002] along with more "modern" iambics.

 the newfangled iambic way involves working with atr writers that take no arguments, but instead consume as many terms as they want from the @x_a ivar.

-the older [mh] formal attributes are based around generated atr writers that take one argument.
+the older [#fi-002] are based around generated atr writers that take one argument.

 what we do here bridges between the two.